DodoGames7/Dodo-Bot/README.md

 * **[V3](https://github.com/DodoGames7/Dodo-Bot/tree/v3)**: Experimental version made to try out aoi.js v7.
 Currently on pause.
 # Important Requirements
 You can host Dodo-Bot on any Host as long as you meet the following Requirements:
-* At least Node.js v20.
-Older versions are not supported
+* Node.js v20 is required as older versions are not supported
 * A host ready to handle Bot's Features (Obviously)